mozilla-services/majc/docs/development.md

   - `npm run example:react`

 NOTE: When testing local changes, be sure to re-build via `npm run build` to ensure the example apps are referencing the latest changes.

+### Example React App and CI dependencies

+As part of CI, we validate that the Example React App can build successfully.
+This is not so much to verify that our example is in a working condition (although it is a nice side-effect), but rather verify that MAJC will not cause build errors in an application that implements it.
+As a result, developers must make sure the example is always in a build-able state when opening a PR.

 ## Updating MARS API definitions